apieum/eventize/eventize/doc/source/usage.rst

   assert my_object.validate is False assert len(on_get_validate) == 0, "Expect my_object.validate.on_get has no callbacks"

+  ## Defining observers at Attribute level:
+  # an observer
   def set_to_true(event):
     assert type(event) == OnGetCall
     event.value = Validator(True)